Assembly of the Drug Evaluation Committee for 2024 Patient and Public Involvement" - For Whom We Work

 Part III (General Discussion)

-Chairperson Kazuhiko Mori, Executive Director, Pharmaceutical Manufacturers Association of Japan (PMAJ); Ken Kaiabe, Vice-Chairman, Drug Evaluation Committee
+Chairperson Kazuhiko Mori, Executive Director, JPMA; Ken Kaiabe, Vice Chairperson, Drug Evaluation Committee

-Panelists The speakers from Parts I and II were: Dr. Yoko Matsumoto, President, Ehime Cancer Support Orenji no Kai (NPO); Dr. Kaori Muto, Professor of Public Policy Research, Institute of Medical Science, University of Tokyo; Dr. Hiroshi Matsuzawa, Chairman, Clinical Evaluation Committee; Dr. Makoto Miyazaki, Chairman, Pharmacovigilance Committee; Dr. Koji Aoyama, Chairman, Medical Affairs Committee; Dr. Shoji Aoyama, Chairman, Medical Affairs Committee; Dr. Shoji Aoyama, Chairman, Medical Affairs Committee; and Dr. Yoshiaki Nakamura, Chairman, Pharmaceutical Affairs Committee.
+Panelists The Drug Evaluation Committee was represented by five members: Dr. Yoko Matsumoto, Chairperson of Ehime Cancer Support Orenji no Kai (NPO); Dr. Kaori Muto, Professor of Public Policy Research, Institute of Medical Science, University of Tokyo; Dr. Hiroshi Matsuzawa, Chairperson of Clinical Evaluation Committee; Dr. Makoto Miyazaki, Chairperson of Pharmacovigilance Committee; Dr. Koji Aoyama, Chairperson of Medical Affairs Committee; and Dr. Shoji Aoyama, Chairperson of Medical Affairs Committee.
 Five members

 Panel Discussion Chairperson

-Activities of the Pharmaceutical Manufacturers Association of Japan (following the presentations in Part II)
+Activities of JPMA (in response to the presentations in Part II)

-At the beginning of the session, Yoko Matsumoto and Kaori Muto commented on the activities of the Pharmaceutical Manufacturers Association of Japan (PMAJ) in the second part of the session, expressing surprise at the wide range of activities being conducted by all organizations related to PPI and commending their activities.
+At the beginning of the session, Yoko Matsumoto and Kaori Muto commented on the activities of the JPMA in the second part of the session, expressing surprise at the wide range of activities related to PPI in all organizations and commending the activities.
 On the other hand, they pointed out that the activities are not well known to the public and that there is a lack of appeal, including ways to publicize the activities.

 Organizing Terminology